Three times a week, we do our podcast, Verdict with Ted Cruz.

 So the only answer for these failed states to make their people successful, the left, of course, is opposed to it.

-Bernie and Elizabeth Warren, etc.
+Bernie and Elizabeth Warren, et cetera.

-That we're trying to help these people in these countries to develop that will end this spiral of of attacks coming from uh terrorist countries, and there's a win-win.
+That will end this spiral of attacks coming from terrorist countries, and there's a win-win.

-So let me get to the health care bill, and let me ask you both this question.
+Let me get to the health care bill, and let me ask you both this question.

-Um all day I've been reading the Freedom Caucus is not in agreement with the bill, with leadership, with the White House at this point.
+All day I've been reading the Freedom Caucus is not in agreement with the bill, with leadership, with the White House at this point.

-Uh Congressman Jordan will start with you.
+Congressman Jordan, we'll start with you.

-A coup a couple key things.
+A couple key things.

-Does this bill repeal does the speaker's bill repeal Obamacare?
+Does this bill repeal, does the Speaker's Bill repeal Obamacare?

 No, it doesn't.

-Even Krauthammer has said it's Obamacare light.
+Even Krauthammer has said it's Obamacare-like.

-Uh does this bill lower premiums?
+Does this bill lower premiums?

 No, it doesn't.

-Even CBO said premiums are going to continue to rise, and does this bill unite Republicans?
+Even CBO said premiums are going to continue to rise.

 No.

-Every single conservative organization in the country, major organization is opposed to this bill, as are conservatives in the House and Conservatives in the Senate.
+Every single conservative organization in the country, major organization, is opposed to this bill, as are conservatives in the House and Conservatives in the Senate.

-So, how many votes do you think how many votes do you think you have against it?
+How many votes do you think you have against it?

 What do you need to make this work?